 Waste during the installation process may be recycled as floor covering through the manufacturers' facility.
-Forbo Flooring has a Back to The Floor program.
+Forbo Flooring has a Back to The Floor program in which both post-installation and end of life flooring can be recycled.

 5 Use stage